morg0n/morg0n/README.md

 [![An image of @gnyniamh's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/gnyniamh)](https://holopin.io/@gnyniamh)

+- 🔭 I’m currently working on ...

+A Wardriving Miata!
+Because, who doesn't want an XL RC car that's also an attackboi?
+Also tinkering with a Gameboy Color to make it into a pwnagotchi.
+Because, also, why not.

+- 🌱 I’m [always] learning ...

+- Digital Forensics: this topic gives me zoomies and I've tried to rewrite this four times now to specify, but it's too hard to not write an essay, so.
+- Cloud gizmos and USB doodads
+- Extract ALL the things!
+Find ALL the easter eggs!
+- Norwegian, Russian, Arabic

 <!--
 **morg0n/morg0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.